Pimentoso/mini4wdchrono/README.md

 - A computer with the Mini4WDChrono software installed.

 - An arduino board.
-The project has been tested with both Arduino UNO and NANO.
+The project has been tested with both Arduino UNO, Arduino Nano and Pro Micro.

 https://www.aliexpress.com/item/32341832857.html